shieldgenerator7/Ersatzica/World/Ersatzica Characters.md

 # Awsoodoo

+Peacock

 Awoomoon’s peacock best friend growing up.

 # Soofawkoo

+Peacock

 Awsoodoo’s father.
 Peacock.

 # Freyest

+Wolf

 Awoomoon’s father.
 Wolf.

 # Freyest

+Wolf, formerly Chief of wolf village

 Awoomoon’s husband.
 Wolf.
 Bio father of Lemilay, Wryonin, Mudrich.
 Wolf father of Ersatzica.

 # Medic Lersha

+Bear, Main Medic of wolf village

-Bear medic.
-She resided in the peacock village.
+She resided in the peacock village for years.
 After the events of Awoomoon’s story, she moved to the wolf village with Awoomoon.

 *A bear a head taller than Dad walked into the room.
 She wiped her fire-burnt palm on her medic apron.*